qemus/qemu-vmvga/readme.md

 But KVM raises a general protection exception when the user-mode component of these drivers try to access the VMware backdoor I/O port, which in turn causes the driver to disable 3D acceleration.

-To workaround this problem, add this setting to your host KVM module configuration:
+To workaround this problem, add the following setting to your host KVM module configuration:

 ```sh
 echo "options kvm enable_vmware_backdoor=Y" | sudo tee /etc/modprobe.d/kvm-vmware-backdoor.conf